-

 Is all Bisbee Turquoise high-grade?

-- No, the majority of Bisbee Turuqoise you find for
+- No, the majority of Bisbee Turuqoise

 -